sairohith10/sairohith10/README.md

 - I'm always looking to learn new technologies and improve my skills.
 - I enjoy coding in my free time and contributing to open-source projects.
-- When I'm not coding, I enjoy listening music, playing games.
+- When I'm not coding I enjoy listening music, playing games.

 Thanks for visiting my profile!
 Feel free to check out my repositories and open an issue or contribute to any of my projects.